SwiftGen/SwiftGen/CONTRIBUTING.md

 Once your Pull Request get merged, we'll be happy to give you push access to the SwiftGen repositories to thank you for your contribution and to help the project grow.
 For more information about that policy, see the [COMMUNITY.md](COMMUNITY.md) document.

-## SwiftGen project organization
+## SwiftGen Project Organization

 SwiftGen is actually structured as a GitHub organization containing various projects.
-The while SwiftGen tool is build by assembling the various components of SwiftGen, hosted in their respective repositories in the organization.
+The while SwiftGen tool is built by assembling the various components of SwiftGen, hosted in their respective repositories in the organization.

 Here's a recap of what each repository in the SwiftGen organization does: